aseef69/powerbi-sales-dashboard/README.md

 # powerbi-sales-dashboard
-This project demonstrates the use of Power BI for business intelligence, data visualization, and sales performance analysis.
+This project presents a Sales Performance Dashboard developed using Power BI to analyze and visualize sales data.
+The dashboard provides insights into key business metrics such as total revenue, profit, number of orders, delivery performance, product category sales, regional distribution, and sales trends over time.